 - Repeat for 5 minutes or so.

-Throughout the practice, try not to engage with any other thoughts that might pop up in your mind.
+Throughout this stress relief exercise, try not to engage with any other thoughts that might pop up in your mind.
 You’ll notice you’re distracted when you’ve been breathing without counting, or when you notice you’ve counted past 5.

-Belly breathing is helpful for calming anxiety.
+Belly breathing is helpful for calming anxiety and supporting stress management in the office.
 By expanding the belly, you allow deeper breaths to happen, to ensure you’re not just breathing into the top of your lungs.

 - Rest one hand on your belly at your navel.